 Looking to move your notes from Evernote to Zim?
-Here is how I did that migration.
+Here are simple steps to guide you through this migration.

 Migrate Notes from Evernote to Zim